DeForestt/aflat/README.md

 # AFlat
 AFlat is a simple, low-level, programming language.
 It is designed to give as much freedom as possible to the programmer, and yet at the same time be easy to read and understand.
-Please see the [documentation](Docs.md) for the full documentation.
+Please see the [documentation](Docs.md) for the full language documentation, the [async/await guide](Async.md) for native tasks and nonblocking I/O, and the [comprehensive reference](Comprehensive.md) for the compiler and standard library.
 Please see examples in the [examples](https://github.com/DeForestt/aflat-chess.git) Repository.
 <br>

 ## Trust the programmer philosophy